 Singapore is home to some of the most unique and incredible cuisine on the planet.
 I’ve travelled to over 45 Countries in the world, and I must admit that my stomach has never been more satisfied and impressed than it was when I was in Singapore.
-So just what makes the food so amazing?
+It’s one of the best Asia destinations for food lovers.
+So just what makes it so amazing?

 Singaporean food has been greatly influenced by its neighboring countries of Malaysia, China, Indonesia and India.
 This is largely due to the ethnic diversity of Singapore, which is about 75% Chinese, 13% Malay and 10% Indian with a small mix of other ethnicities.